Flag of Nevada: Second flag (1915)

-The second flag of Nevada was designed by Miss Clara Crisler in 1915.
+The second flag of Nevada was designed by Clara Crisler in 1915.
 The flag sought to be more representative of Nevada by adding the state seal as the center point of the flag.
 The flag retained the same blue field as the previous flag.
 The 36 stars on the flag represented how Nevada was the 36th state in the union.

 The flag proved popular, but the abundance of colors on the seal was too expensive to produce which led to the adoption of a new flag in 1929.
-A state flag measuring around 5 x 8 feet was given to the USS Nevada in May of 1915.